 Free.
-No tracking, no sign-ups, no locked features.
+No sign-ups, no locked features, almost nothing tracked.
 Use it and go.
 If it saved you time,

 I'm a designer.
 I use these tools every day.
 And I got tired of hitting a paywall every time I needed an SVG, a barcode, or a QR code with a logo on it.
 Tired of sketchy sites with pop-ups and hidden download buttons.
 Tired of tools that are "free" until you actually need something useful.
 So I built the version I always wanted.